 From the initial concept to specification, through block-level design to the implementation and verification, we have the right expertise in place to help you design integrated digital circuits for your embedded system.
 We provide the design for FPGA (RAM-based digital logic chips) and CPLD (EEPROM-based chips).
-We also develop devices based on a system on chip (SoC) that may contain digital, analog, mixed-signal, and radio frequency functions on a single chip.
+As part of our field-programmable gate array design services, we also develop devices based on a system on chip (SoC) that may contain digital, analog, mixed-signal, and radio frequency functions on a single chip.
 These SoC capabilities bring extreme flexibility to hardware designs.

 The main goal of the architecture development is to configure both logic and interconnections according to technical requirements.
 The architecture consists of programmable logic blocks which implement logic functions, programmable routing that establishes a connection between logic blocks, and Input/Output blocks for external connections.

 We use Hardware Description Languages (HDL) such as Verilog and VHDL to describe the device functionality.
 Embedded Development Kit (EDK) implementation tools and reusable IP cores help us save months of development time.
 With the help of C++, we compile the ‘logic function’ and define how the components should connect to each other, and what sort of logic they should perform as the data flows through.

 Once FPGA design is complete, it is loaded onto the FPGA simulation.
 We verify logical elements to make sure each block of code can correctly process simple stimuli and each signal interface is correctly connected.
 We use various debugging tools and instruments: signal generators, scope, spectrum and logic analyzers, etc.

 We provide integration and connection of third-party IP cores or blocks of logic and customization of soft IP cores developed in Verilog or VHDL for custom FPGA and CPLD designs.
 The soft cores can include UART, CPU, Ethernet controllers, and PCI interfaces.